How Seasonal Campaigns Help Churches Use the Full Grant

 Using the calendar as a guide lets you plan ahead, build campaigns that fit the current moment, and help your community find what matters to them now.
 When ads match the season, your grant goes much further.

-Planning Around Fall Holidays
+Planning Around the Holidays

-Fall holidays are rich with meaning and emotion.
+The holidays are rich with meaning and emotion.
 People start thinking about family, gratitude, giving, and spending time with their communities.
 It makes sense for churches to share messages that fit this time, not just through special events but through everything you communicate in your ads.

 It helps to launch fall-themed ads early in October.
 This gives people a chance to see them, click through, and plan to attend.
 Early preparation builds momentum, helps awareness grow, and ensures your grant funds are being used instead of sitting untouched.
 Setting your ads up ahead of time also gives you a buffer to make timely updates if plans change.

-• Use the church’s Google Business Profile to make sure local details are easy to find.
+- Use the church’s Google Business Profile to make sure local details are easy to find.

-• Include event-specific keywords such as Thanksgiving dinner or Christmas service.
+- Include event-specific keywords such as Thanksgiving dinner or Christmas service.

 Promoting Outreach During Community Moments